jagdeesh91/corruncy-converter/README.md

 # corruncy-converter
 corruncy converter
-that code is help in corruncy convert from defferent country
+that code is help in corruncy convert from different country